MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-1-extensions.md

 Extensibility points are a mechanism by which an app can add functionality in a manner defined by the operating system.
 An example of an app extensibility point is the ability to create a file type association and enable your app to be the default handler for files with a specific file name extension.

 The **Extension** elements that can be included under the **Application/Extensions** element are enforced by the XML schema.
 Each of these **Extension** elements have a required **category** attribute that specifies one or more extension points that the extension supports.
-Some extension points are supported for application extensions, others are supported for package extensions.
-These restrictions are enforced by OS code, not by XML schema.
+Some extensions support both application and package extension categories.
 The following table lists the extension categories supported for application extensions and the associated **Extension** element that supports each category.
-Individual categories can be supported for multiple extensions as a versioning mechanism.
+A category can be supported for multiple extensions as a versioning mechanism.

 | Extension category | Extension |
 |--------------------|-----------|